-Mooner's Hollow Trail is a 3 mile moderately trafficked loop trail located near Bonne Terre, MO that features a river and is rated as moderate.
+Mooner's Hollow Trail is a 3 mile moderately trafficked loop trail located near Bonne Terre, Missouri that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Mooners Hollow Trail follows the steep narrow valley of Coonville Creek and its many rugged tributaries in the Coonville Creek Natural Area.
 This trail is well maintained and marked.
 It follows Coonville Creek.
 There are several creek crossings that may be difficult to cross during wet weather.
 There are also some moderate uphill climbs.
 Probably the parks most scenic trail, Mooners Hollow Trail follows the steep narrow valley of Coonville Creek and its many rugged tributaries in the Coonville Creek Natural Area.
 The trail is so named because of the past activity of moonshiners in the area.
 The bootleggers found Coonville Creeks cold, clear springs and deep isolated valleys to be the perfect location for their stills.
 Hikers will encounter a few steep hills, a couple of water crossings, dolomite glades and hilltop vistas.
 Trail may be closed after heavy rains; call the park office for status.

 Beautiful hike!
 The trail was a bit crowded when we went, but everyone was pleasant and having a great time :)

 This is short, beautiful trail.
 One of my favorites to hike when I need to get away.

 Beautiful morning hike.
 Second week of October brought low creek levels, making crossings easy, and the start of great foliage.
 Trail was manageable, not too difficult.
 It's my favorite so far in close proximity to STL.

 Beautiful trail.
 Me and the dog loved it.